Nonlinear aspects of super weakly compact sets: Background

 The properties of non convex SWC sets have been extensively studied in the recent paper \cite{Cheng3}.
 Among other things, it is proved there that a set $A \subset X$ such that $A^{\mathcal U}$ is relatively weakly compact in $X^{\mathcal U}$ (such an $A$ is called {\it relatively SWC}) has SWC weak closure (Proposition 3.10 in \cite{Cheng3}).
 This result is quite relevant to us since the characterizations that we will provide later are actually for relative super weak compactness.

 One problem left open in \cite{Cheng} was to know whether the closed convex hull of a SWC set is SWC.
-In the first preprint version of this paper posted on Mathematics arXiv we proposed a proof of this result, but we discovered later a serious gap in our argument.
-Luckily, a version of the Krein-\v{S}mulian theorem for SWC sets has been proved by Kun Tu \cite{KT} using a short and clever argument.
-That allowed us to keep our paper essentially unchanged.
+This has been solved in the affirmative in a recent paper by Kun Tu \cite{KT}, who provided a version of the Krein-\v{S}mulian theorem for SWC sets based on a short and clever argument.
+This will be a precious tool for the applications developed in this paper.

 Let us describe the contents of the remaining sections of the paper.
 In section \ref{RemoveConvex}, we exploit the stability of super weak compactness by closed convex hulls to derive properties for SWC sets that were known for SWCC sets.
 This will lead us to a characterization of super weakly compact sets as subsets of the image of a unit ball of a reflexive Banach space by a super weakly compact operator (see Theorem \ref{interpol}).
 This relation to SWC operators is a source of properties for SWC sets: they have the Banach-Saks property, they are uniformly Eberlein and the spaces they generate have good renormings (see \cite{raja,raja2} for SWCC sets and Corollary \ref{applicationKST} for SWC sets).